 Resources

-This bill sought to regulate all pride items in schools and government buildings including flags, pins, safe space stickers, and more.
+This bill, proposed for the fourth year in a row, seeks to regulate all pride items in schools and government buildings, including flags, pins, safe space stickers, and more.

 Pro-LGBTQ+ Laws